ch9nuk9/wbfm/README.md

 ```bash
 bash RUNME_cluster.sh
 ```
+6. This will run ALL steps in sequence.
+   1. Note: you can't close the terminal!
+You may need to use a long-term terminal program like tmux or screen.
-6. If you get errors, see step 4.
-If it works, this will run ALL steps.
-It will print a lot of green-colored text, and the current analysis step will be written near the top, for example: 'rule: preprocessing'.
+   2. If you get errors, see step 4.
+   3. It will print a lot of green-colored text, and the current analysis step will be written near the top, for example: 'rule: preprocessing'.
 Depending on how busy the cluster is, it could take 6-24 hours / 1000 volumes.
 7. Check the log files (they will be in the /snakemake folder) to make sure there were no errors.
 Almost all errors will crash the program (display a lot of red text), but if you find one that doesn't, please file an issue!
 8. If the program crashes and you fix the problem, then you should be able to start again from step 3 (DRYRUN).
 This should rerun only the steps that failed and after, not the steps that succeeded.